-- Report to the office between 7:40 and 8:00 a.m. with a note from parents/guardian.
-An absence permit is made for the student with either a phone call or a note is received from the parent/guardians.
-This permits the student's re-entry to class. - Re-entry procedure must be completed by 8:00 a.m. or a tardy will be received. - Doctors notes must be received at the time of re-entry to school.
+- 1. Report to the office between 7:40-8:00 a.m. with a note from your parent/guardian.
+An Absence permit is made for the student when either a phone call or a note is received from the parent/guardian.
+This permits the student's re-entry to class. - 2.
+Re-entry procedure MUST be completed by 8:00 a.m. or a tardy will be received. - 3.
+Doctor's notes must be received at the time of re-entry to school.